yanmasharski/kidlock-tv/README.md

 2. Open the project in Android Studio

 3. Build and run on your Android TV device or emulator

+### Installation (from APK)

+If you just want to install the app without building it yourself, you can use the prebuilt APK:

+1. Locate the release APK in this repository at `app/release/app-release.apk`
+2. Copy the APK to your Android TV device (for example via USB drive, network share, or `adb`)
+3. On your Android TV, enable installation from unknown sources in system settings (if not already enabled)
+4. Open the APK on your TV (e.g. with a file manager) and confirm the installation
+5. Once installed, you will find **KidLock** in your apps list on Android TV

 ### First-Time Setup